TAKE A LOOK-Bonn climate talks seek to pin down global deal rules

 Below are latest stories about the conference:

-LATEST STORIES: > Nations keep global climate deal on track > Fiji to move more than 40 villages inland > Trump adviser: past US emissions ‘distraction’ > Norway wealth fund plans to drop oil gas stocks > Climate change denial ‘perverse attitude’-Pope [nL8N1NM5RM > Nineteen nations say will use more biomass > Poland to sign climate deal amendment this year > 20 nations join global coal phase-out alliance > UK, Canada to boost support for coal phase-out > France, Germany urge more action on climate > Put price on CO2, stop bad bets on fossil fuels > EU to discuss amendment options without Poland > Green bond deals hit $100 bln in year to date > Climate action by China, India to offset Trump > European insurers lead U.S. rivals in coal exit > Protesters disrupt US pro-coal event > Taiwan says shut out of climate talks > Hydrogen could deliver one fifth of CO2 cuts > World carbon emissions on the rise again-study > Greens hold out on climate in coalition talks > Climate change lawsuits look to the constitution > US promotes universal access to fossil fuels > Saudi Arabia remains committed to climate accord > Anti-Trump group: US economy backs climate pact > Fiji islanders stress climate risks > Full launch for China carbon market delayed > Bloomberg gives $50 mln to aid shift from coal > Anti-Trump coalition says “we’re still in” > Emerging nations urge action on climate pre-2020 > Syria plans to join Paris climate agreement > Nations better shielded from disasters-study > UN warns of heat as climate talks seek action > This year to be among three hottest on record > China may grasp climate leadership at UN talks > Thousands march against coal ahead of Bonn talks > U.S. report says humans cause climate change > World set to bust global warming goal INTERVIEWS, INSIGHTS, ANALYSES: > China fills part of U.S. void on climate > Oil giants unlikely to share coal’s fate > Poland turns to fossil fuel soulmate Trump > U.S. coal’s future remains bleak > Trump can’t be swayed to stay in climate pact > Big role for US at climate talks despite pullout
+LATEST STORIES: > Trump adviser: past US emissions ‘distraction’ > Norway wealth fund plans to drop oil gas stocks > Climate change denial ‘perverse attitude’-Pope [nL8N1NM5RM > Nineteen nations say will use more biomass > Poland to sign climate deal amendment this year > 20 nations join global coal phase-out alliance > UK, Canada to boost support for coal phase-out > France, Germany urge more action on climate > Put price on CO2, stop bad bets on fossil fuels > EU to discuss amendment options without Poland > Green bond deals hit $100 bln in year to date > Climate action by China, India to offset Trump > European insurers lead U.S. rivals in coal exit > Protesters disrupt US pro-coal event > Taiwan says shut out of climate talks > Hydrogen could deliver one fifth of CO2 cuts > World carbon emissions on the rise again-study > Greens hold out on climate in coalition talks > Climate change lawsuits look to the constitution > US promotes universal access to fossil fuels > Saudi Arabia remains committed to climate accord > Anti-Trump group: US economy backs climate pact > Fiji islanders stress climate risks > Full launch for China carbon market delayed > Bloomberg gives $50 mln to aid shift from coal > Anti-Trump coalition says “we’re still in” > Emerging nations urge action on climate pre-2020 > Syria plans to join Paris climate agreement > Nations better shielded from disasters-study > UN warns of heat as climate talks seek action > This year to be among three hottest on record > China may grasp climate leadership at UN talks > Thousands march against coal ahead of Bonn talks > U.S. report says humans cause climate change > World set to bust global warming goal INTERVIEWS, INSIGHTS, ANALYSES: > Poland turns to fossil fuel soulmate Trump > U.S. coal’s future remains bleak > Trump can’t be swayed to stay in climate pact > Big role for US at climate talks despite pullout

 GRAPHICS: > Poland's coal consumption: tmsnrt.rs/2zsXf43 (Compiled by Nina Chestney)